lamhq/tech-notes/finance-analysis/2-statistics/1-data-types.md

 A mix of time-series and cross sectional data

+Panel data consist of observations through time on one or more variables for multiple observational units.

 Ex. data table showing EPS over time for a number of companies

 ### Structured